 Marriage Tip #23

 Intimacy is more important than you will ever truly understand and I’m not only talking about physical closeness and sex here (although that is part of it).
 It requires me to be intentional in my own actions, and not just wait on him to make all the plans.
 If you are interested in this, then I have an Intimacy Challenge to Transform Your Marriage that you will want to read!

 Marriage Tip #24

 Stop blaming each other.
 You are both at fault somewhere along the way and you are on the same team, so stop looking for them.

 Marriage Tip #25

 You are teaching your kids what marriage is supposed to look like.
 Need help with this?
 Check out Create Brilliant Healthy Habits in Marriage for lots of suggestions and ideas to help you create a healthier relationship to model for them.

 No matter where you are in your marriage journey, whether you are just beginning or have 50 years under your belt, I think it’s wonderful that we can all learn from each other.
 Share what you have learned in the comments.
 I want to know!

 If marriage has been difficult for you, I would love to work with you.
-I can help you come up with a plan to get to your goals.
-Just send me an email at Christi@ResurrectingMarriage.com.
-You can check out my relationship coaching packages at my SincerelyChristi website.
-I just haven’t gotten them placed on this site yet.
+I can help you come up with a plan to meet your goals.
+You can find out more about coaching here.